shadowtsw/matthis-brew-backend/README.md

 - adds related graphql-methods
 - adds Userlist-Functionality
   - List of users can be fetched
+    - without parameter to show full available list
-    - with regEx search pattern
+    - with regEx search pattern to filter out usernames
     - with limit of count